sauravraghuvanshi/100-Days-of-Azure/README.md

 # 100-Day-of-Cloud
-In this Repository, I am going to mention my Cloud Learning for Next 100 Days
+In this Repository, I am going to mention my Azure Learning for Next 100 Days

 # Target-1 (To Clear AZ-400 Certification Exam)
 ## Started preparation for Microsoft Azure DevOps Solution(AZ-400)